aurorascharff/rsc-workshop/STEPS.md

 - Add useSafeSearchParams to ContactButton and Search
 - Add parseParams to all pageProps, i.e ContactPage
 - Les gjerne README.md mer om dette
-- Use in redirect and revalidatePath createEmptyContact
+- Mention use in redirect and revalidatePath createEmptyContact
 - Mention server/client hook and functions
 - Bruker i avfallsdek